How to write a Policy Brief Like a Pro

 Context, Background, or scope of the problem

 The policy brief starts at this point, and you will explain the main problem.
-It elaborates the importance of the problem and convinces the reader of the necessity of the proposed policy action.
+It elaborates on the importance of the problem and convinces the reader of the necessity of the proposed policy action.

 Therefore, this section tells your reader why it has come now and has its issues implemented.
 It explains the importance of the policy.